BIISS Logo BIISS

 Introduction

-Climate change has emerged as one of the most pressing challenges facing the global community in the twenty-first century.
-Beyond its environmental implications, climate change increasingly affects economic stability, social welfare, and human security.
-In many parts of the Global South, climate-related risks such as floods, droughts, and rising sea levels threaten livelihoods and undermine development progress.
+Climate change has emerged as one of the most pressing global challenges of the twenty-first century.
+Beyond its environmental consequences, climate change increasingly affects economic stability, social welfare, public health, and human security.
+In many developing countries, particularly in the Global South, climate-related risks such as floods, droughts, rising sea levels, and extreme weather events threaten livelihoods and weaken development progress.

-Human security focuses on the protection of individuals and communities rather than traditional state-centered security concerns.
-In this context, climate change represents a significant threat to human security, particularly in vulnerable countries such as Bangladesh.
+The concept of human security focuses on the protection of individuals and communities rather than only the security of states.
+It emphasizes issues such as food security, economic stability, health, environmental protection, and social well-being.
+In this context, climate change represents a major threat to human security, especially in vulnerable countries like Bangladesh.

 Climate Vulnerability in the Global South

-Many countries in the Global South face disproportionate impacts from climate change despite contributing relatively little to global greenhouse gas emissions.
-Limited financial resources, high population density, and dependence on climate-sensitive sectors make these countries particularly vulnerable.
+Countries in the Global South often experience disproportionate impacts from climate change despite contributing relatively little to global greenhouse gas emissions.
+Limited financial resources, rapid population growth, and dependence on natural resources make many developing countries particularly vulnerable to environmental shocks.

-South Asia is one of the regions most exposed to climate risks.
-Extreme weather events, unpredictable rainfall patterns, and environmental degradation are increasingly affecting agricultural production and water availability across the region.
+South Asia is considered one of the regions most exposed to climate risks.
+Rising temperatures, irregular rainfall patterns, floods, droughts, and cyclones increasingly threaten food production, water resources, and public health across the region.
+These environmental pressures can undermine economic stability and increase social inequalities.

 Climate Change and Human Security